Grants

 • ESICM wishes to encourage research carried out across several countries.

-• After a year, awardees will be requested to provide research@esicm.org with a progress report.
+• After a year, grant winners will be requested to provide research@esicm.org with a progress report.

 • Successful applicants shall be required to submit their primary paper to ICM.

-Please note that the most suitable award category for each application is decided by the Jury and not chosen by the applicant.
+Please note that the most suitable grant category for each application is decided by the Jury and not chosen by the applicant.

 Please write to research [ @ ] esicm.org for any questions